NorthernMan54/homebridge-alexa/README.md

 * I have started recording troubleshooting tips here based on issues seen by the community [Troubleshooting](Troubleshooting.MD).

 * I have created a slack channel at (https://homebridgeteam.slack.com/messages/hap-alexa/) to troubleshoot issues not on the troubleshooting page.
+If you reach out there, I'm usually available.
+If you don't have a slack account and need an invite, one is available via the Homebridge README / Community (https://github.com/nfarina/homebridge#community)

 * If you need to log an issue, please include a DEBUG log with your issue.